 The concept of a Partnering Project (PP) was introduced in the Flagship model, to define the principles by which additional relevant research activities can be integrated into the HBP Flagship initiative.
 The aim is to provide flexible and efficient mechanisms to perform research and innovation activities that will be in line with the overall Flagship objectives and be of mutual benefit to the research roadmap.
 In the Flagship model, the CP is funded by the European Commission (EC) under Horizon 2020 and its budget corresponds to half of the budget of the whole initiative.
 The other half would come mainly from the Member States and possibly the private sector, through the financing of Partnering Projects at regional, national or transnational level and also through in-kind contributions to the Flagship3.
-For a comprehensive presentation of the Flagship model, including the concepts Project and Partnering Projects, of Core please see http://ec.europa.eu/information_society/newsroom/cf/dae/document.cfm?action=display &doc_id=8204.
-PPs and their partners, who become Associated Members (AMs) of the
+For a comprehensive presentation of the Flagship model, including the concepts of Project and Partnering Projects, please http://ec.europa.eu/information_society/newsroom/cf/dae/document.cfm?action=display &doc_id=8204.
+PPs and their partners, who become Associated Members (AMs) of the Flagship, bring new knowledge, new competencies, new ideas and new resources to the HBP